Donor advised funds: A smart way to manage your giving

 Morgan Stanley Wealth Management

-If you’re planning to give to charity before the end of the year but need more time to decide where to ultimately direct those assets or would like to donate to a number of different causes over the course of many years, a DAF may be a good option.
+If you’re planning to give to charity before the end of the year but are looking for some flexibility around when and where to ultimately direct those assets or would like to donate to a number of different causes over the course of many years, a donor advised fund (DAF) may be a good option.

 Administered by a 501(c)(3) public charity, a DAF manages charitable donations on your behalf, while giving you important—and immediate—benefits.
 Let’s look at what you need to know before considering.